awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-event-reference-insight-details.md

             **Since:** 1\.07

             **Optional:** False
-          + **`average`** \- The number of API calls per minute during the unusual activity period for the user identity in the `value` field\.
+          + **`average`** \- The number of API calls or errors per minute during the unusual activity period for the user identity in the `value` field\.

             **Since:** 1\.07

             **Optional:** False
-        + **`baseline`** \- A block that shows up to the top five user identity ARNs that contributed the most to the API calls made during the normal activity period\.
-It also shows the average number of API calls made by the user identities during the normal activity period\.
+        + **`baseline`** \- A block that shows up to the top five user identity ARNs that contributed the most to the API calls or errors during the normal activity period\.
+It also shows the average number of API calls or errors logged by the user identities during the normal activity period\.

           **Since:** 1\.07

           **Optional:** False
-          + **`value`** \- The ARN of one of the top five user identities that contributed to the API calls made during the normal activity period\.
+          + **`value`** \- The ARN of one of the top five user identities that contributed to the API calls or errors during the normal activity period\.

             **Since:** 1\.07

             **Optional:** False
-          + **`average`** \- The historic average of API calls per minute during the seven days preceding the Insights activity start time for the user identity in the `value` field\.
+          + **`average`** \- The historic average of API calls or errors per minute during the seven days preceding the Insights activity start time for the user identity in the `value` field\.

             **Since:** 1\.07

             **Optional:** False
       + **`userAgent`** \- A block that shows up to the top ﬁve AWS tools by which the user identity contributed to API calls during the unusual activity and baseline periods\.
 These tools include the AWS Management Console, AWS CLI, or the AWS SDKs\.
-See also `userAgent` in [CloudTrail Record Contents](cloudtrail-event-reference-record-contents.md)\.
+See also `userAgent` in [CloudTrail record contents](cloudtrail-event-reference-record-contents.md)\.

         **Since:** 1\.07

         **Optional:** False
         + **`insight`** \- A block that shows up to the top five user agents that contributed to the API calls made during the unusual activity period, in descending order from largest number of API calls to smallest\.
-It also shows the average number of API calls made by the user agents during the unusual activity period\.
+It also shows the average number of API calls or errors logged by the user agents during the unusual activity period\.

           **Since:** 1\.07